Scrayil/NoPlayServices/README.md

 ---
 ## Activation Scope (For this module)
 * The module has a global scope only if the **activation scope** is disabled.
-"Global" means that once enabled all the installed applications that contains the Google APIs are targeted.
+"Global" means that once the module has been enabled, all the installed applications that contains the Google APIs are targeted.
 * You can freely change your targets without rebooting, as rebooting is necessary only while enabling or disabling the scope.

 **Note:** Once you add or remove an application from the scope, you may not notice any change if the application is already open, close and reopen it to see the changes.